Patient education: Nausea and vomiting in infants and children (Beyond the Basics)

 Dietary recommendations — Children who are vomiting but are not dehydrated can continue to eat a regular diet as tolerated.
 Dehydrated children require rehydration (replacement of lost fluid).
 (See 'Oral rehydration therapy' below.)

-If your infant drinks formula, initially offer one to two ounces of an oral rehydration solution (eg, Pedialyte®) every 30 minutes for two to three hours.
+If your infant drinks formula, initially offer one-half to one ounce of an oral rehydration solution (eg, Pedialyte) every 15 minutes for two to three hours.
+If vomiting occurs after drinking, wait 30 minutes and try again.
 If vomiting improves, resume feeding with full strength infant formula.
-If vomiting worsens or does not improve within 24 hours, call your child's doctor or nurse (see 'When to seek help' below).
+If vomiting worsens or does not improve within 24 hours, call your child's doctor or nurse.
+(See 'When to seek help' below.)

 Older infants and children — Older infants and children who vomit can continue to eat, if desired.
 However, it is common for children to have little or no appetite during a vomiting illness.